Table of Contents

 Call to check restaurant closing dates if you travel to Santorini in the off-season.
 Some restaurants close as early as mid-October and reopen in the spring.

-In our quest to experience the best places to eat in Santorini, we dined at restaurants in hectic Thira and Oia as well as in quieter areas like Exo Gonias and Pyrgos.
+In our quest to experience the best places to eat in Santorini, we dined at restaurants in hectic Fira and Oia as well as in quieter areas like Exo Gonias and Pyrgos.
 We also chowed down on souvlaki and sipped glasses of wine.

 We identified top Santorini restaurants from both research and recommendations from trusted sources.
-Once in Santorini, we followed our noses to discover local gems.
-Read on to find our favorite places to eat in Santorini.
+Once in Santorini, we followed our noses to discover local gems serving Greek food favorites.

-Santorini Restaurants
+The Best Santorini Restaurants

 The best restaurants in Santorini celebrate the island’s local resources while adding creative twists to classic Greek dishes.
 Some offer epic views of the caldera while others operate in more intimate spaces.